ernie-bernie/Mood-of-the-Room/Alpha/Alpha_overview.md

   - I should use data voting and clustering (I don't know what that is yet) to get more accurate results (Alpha.02)
   - To reduce noise, I could average three data points that were taken in a row, which will smooth out the data.
 However, if there is a sudden change in the room (someone turns off the lights) there will be some latency and the data will be not as accurate.
   - A better way to do this would be to use weighted averages (giving more recent data more "weight").
 This would improve stability with the cost of a small increase in latency.
 (Alpha.03)
+  - I would need to normalize the sensor data by making sure that they are in the same scale because if one has a much larger scale than the others, it would disproportionally influence the result
+  - For my work with data that is in a fixed range, I should use min-max normalization (also known as linear scaling)
+  -

 # Fundamental Challenges and Constraints: